USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/contact-information/contact-us.md

 You can buy Christmas tree permits in person at all Mt.
-Hood ranger district offices.
+Hood ranger district offices or at [local vendors](https://www.fs.usda.gov/Internet/FSE_DOCUMENTS/fseprd566027.pdf).
 Each district office has different hours during the Christmas tree cutting season.
 Call first to make sure someone is available to sell permits.
+All offices are closed on federal holidays.

 ### Headquarters
 16400 Champion Way